juchong/racecar_ws/README.md

 4. $ chmod 777 boardSetup.sh
 5. $ ./boardSetup.sh

-On windows
+On your local computer
 1. $ cd gitInstallScripts
-2. $ chmod 777 windowSetup.sh
+2. $ chmod 777 computerSetup.sh
-3. $ ./windowSetup.sh
+3. $ ./computerSetup.sh

 **3. On your Linux board, change your execution permissions to run the project.**